tobiashillmer/DeepLearningCourse2023/Exercises/2_gans/deep_learning_2.md

-Exercise Sheet Deep Learning
+### Exercise Sheet Deep Learning, Part2: Generative Models, Summer 23
-Part2: Generative Models
-Summer 23

 This sheet includes a theoretical part and a practical assignment of the first part of the lecture Deep Learning (Foundations).
 It should be handed in as pdf in groups of three via ekvv-Moodle until 20.4.23. at 10.a.m (sharp).
 Please include a link to the code (e.g. Colab)